andrewhao/platform-powered-talk/slides.md

 At the top app layer: empower (allow developers to do anything they want) At the bottom library/infra layer: control (manage with tooling)

+Previously in our generation 2 architecture we had attempted to solve the bottom layer - infrastructure - but did not succeed.

+---

+class: middle center

+## Generation 3: @lyft/service ✨

+???

+With these insights, we set out to architect our new platform, calling it @lyft/service.

+When designing this service, we got the following insights:

 ---